-This inability can cause us as managers to ask "What does my employee do on a day-to-day basis?" or "Are my employees still positively contributing to the goals of my department or the greater campus?"
+This inability can cause us as managers to ask "What does my team do on a day-to-day basis?" or "Is the team still positively contributing to the goals of my department or the greater campus?"

 These questions exemplify the differences between an "input" style of management vs. an "output" style of management.